Rogue Trooper: Plot synopsis

 The story is initially set on the planet Nu-Earth, where a war of attrition between two factions, the Norts and Southers, is being fought.
 The Norts are a fascist society, whom the Traitor General was briefly allied with, while the Southers are democratic.
+Rogue later travels to the planet Horst while searching for an antidote affecting the biochips - bio-silicon microchips implanted into Rogue's equipment, and containing the personalities of his dead comrades, Bagman, Gunnar and Helm - his backpack, assault rifle and helmet respectively.

 There are similarities and occasional references to past Earth conflicts including the American Civil War and both World Wars, with the Norts resembling Germany, and the Southers the Allied forces.
-During the conflict, the use of chemical and biological weapons have poisoned the planet's atmosphere and oceans.
+During the conflict, the use of chemical and biological weapons has poisoned the planet.
 As a result, what remains of the population of the planet, including the troops of both sides, live in enclosed domed military bases and habitats.
 They wear protective suits, helmets and respiration gear when outside their domes.
 These suits are known as "chemsuits".
 Any damage to the helmet or chemsuit is usually fatal to the wearer.

 In an attempt to bring an end to the stalemate, the Southern High Command have created the GI, or "Genetic Infantryman".
 The GI is a soldier genetically engineered to be immune to the poisonous atmosphere of Nu-Earth, and therefore be able to fight without chemsuits.
-The Southern High Command deploy the entire GI Regiment in a mass spaceborne capsule drop over an area known as "The Quartz Zone", which resembles one of the Earth's Poles because the surface has an icy, glacier-like nature.
-The assault was intended to be a surprise attack, but because a traitor within the Southern High Command has passed details of it to the Norts, they are expecting the attack.
+The Southern High Command deploy the entire GI Regiment in a mass spaceborne capsule drop over an area known as "The Quartz Zone", which resembles one of the Earth's poles because the surface has an icy, glass-like nature due to nuclear weapon detonation melting the soil.
+The assault was intended to be a surprise attack, but because a traitor within the Souther High Command has passed details of it to the Norts, they are expecting it.
 The Norts employ elite infantry known as the Kashan and Kashar Legions to repulse the assault, and the entire GI Regiment - apart from Rogue - are wiped out.
 This event is referred to as "The Quartz Zone Massacre".
 Rogue, the only surviving G.I., goes AWOL in order to track down the traitor.
 Along the way he thwarts numerous Nort schemes, discovers and inadvertently destroys the only portion of Nu-Earth not contaminated by chemical weapons, and is betrayed by every female character he encounters.